hackintoday/RDSTools-Python-Package/RDSTools/docs/_build/html/_sources/performance.rst.txt

 Parallel processing is available for all bootstrap-based statistical functions:

-- RDSMean() with bootstrap variance estimation
+- RDSmean() with bootstrap variance estimation
-- RDSTable() with bootstrap variance estimation
+- RDStable() with bootstrap variance estimation
-- RDSRegression() with bootstrap variance estimation
+- RDSlm() with bootstrap variance estimation

 Performance Comparison
 ----------------------